dacostapiece/callhome/README.md

 <br>

-Here an example to setup SSH Server for Kali Linux.<br> If SSH isn't already enable on your local device, please google it how to enable it<br>
+Here an example to setup SSH Server for Kali Linux.<br> If SSH Server isn't already enabled on your local device, please google it how to enable it<br>

 ```bash
 sudo apt-get update